Click “Subscribe Now” to get attorney insights on the latest developments in a range of services and industries.

 • Advising visa holders on maintaining legal status once admitted.

-Athletes, Coaches and Sports Teams Coming to Canada
+Athletes, Coaches, and Sports Teams Coming to Canada

-Dickinson Wright’s Canadian immigration law department has worked with many foreign athletes, coaches and others involved in professional and amateur sports to obtain the appropriate status to allow them to work in Canada.
+Dickinson Wright’s Canadian immigration law department has worked with many foreign athletes, coaches, and others involved in professional and amateur sports to obtain the appropriate status to allow them to work in Canada.

-A great many activities associated with professional and amateur sports are specifically exempted from the need for a work permit, most notably foreign teams, athletes and coaches coming to participate in a sports event in Canada, rodeo contestants and professional wrestlers.
+A great many activities associated with professional and amateur sports are specifically exempted from the need for a work permit, most notably foreign teams, athletes and coaches coming to participate in a sports event in Canada.
 For other types of activities, a work permit will be required.
 We work with our clients to determine the most cost-effective and least time-consuming methods for them to apply to enter Canada, whether by way of exemptions to work permits, exemptions from the Labour Market Impact Assessment (LMIA) process, or otherwise.
 We are well-versed in ensuring that applications for work permits are structured to demonstrate the satisfaction of the criteria necessary to qualify for work permits exempt from the LMIA process.
 This advice is vital to clients, as the costs and time associated with an LMIA work permit are considerably greater than is the case for an LMIA-exempt work permit.